Submitted by ChuckB on March 20, 2010 - 8:48pm

 BTW, has anyone out there read The Wisdom of Crowds?
 Care to comment?

 ... and deservedly so, in my view.
 Via Jonathan Last's Galley Slaves, Kathleen Nelson spanks Starbucks (and also James Lileks).
 So I was right: Starbuck's does roast their coffees too dark, which obscures what varietal character the beans may have.
-I also dislike the "faux bohemian" aesthetic of their stores and other products.

 I thought that the column by Nicholas Kristof cited by birdie was generally perceptive: he understands that contemporary liberalism has (for good reason) come to be seen as an elitist upper-middle class movement.
 However, early in the column, he shows that he still fails to grasp a fundamental part of the problem: